jfass/Cancer_Cell_2022_manuscript_code/README.md

 This code is distributed under a dual license.
 For academic, non-commerical use of the sofware the GNU Lesser General Public License (LGPLv3) open source license may be used.
 For commercial use of the software, please contact Dr. Brady Bernard <brady.bernard@providence.org>.

+Code examples have been edited for clarity and brevity.

 # Somatic mutation calling

-GATK best practices were followed for germline (blood) and tumor tissue Whole Exome Sequencing (WES) data (paired-end Illumina reads, 150 x 150bp), aligning with BWA MEM, followed by mutation calling using Mutect2, VarScan, Strelka, and SomaticSniper:
+GATK best practices were followed for germline (blood) and tumor tissue Whole Exome Sequencing (WES) data (paired-end Illumina reads, 150 x 150bp), aligning with BWA MEM, followed by mutation calling using Mutect2, VarScan, Strelka, and SomaticSniper, and annotation with ANNOVAR and snpEff:

 ```bash
 # BWA MEM (separately for NORMAL_ID and TUMOR_ID)